Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 The Mississippi green water snake is found in the extreme western portion of the state, where it thrives in the cypress swamps.
 Living deep in the swamps, these dark, greenish-brown snakes hunt fish, frogs, and tadpoles.

-They have distinctive, half-moon shaped yellow markings on their bellies as adults.
+They have distinct, half-moon shaped yellow markings on their bellies as adults.
 They like to bask in branches overhanging the water, and they give birth to live young.

 2. Plain-bellied Water Snake